-FY14 budgeted expenditures and other financing uses, including transfers to non-budgeted funds (but before transfers between the budgeted funds) totaled \$35.897 billion, an increase of \$2.003 billion, or 5.9%, from FY13, primarily due to increases in health care spending, including Medicaid and local aid.
+FY15 budgeted expenditures and other financing uses, including transfers to non-budgeted funds (but before transfers between the budgeted funds) totaled \$38.116 billion, an increase of \$2.231 billion, or 6.2%, from FY14, with virtually all of the increase attributable to health care spending (including Medicaid and employee health insurance benefits), debt service, pension contributions, and Local Aid.

-Spending on programs and services totaled \$30.211 billion, an increase of \$2.117 billion, or 7.5% from FY13.
-Medicaid expenditures totaled \$11.901 billion, an increase of \$1.101 billion, or 10.2%, from FY13, due to provisions of the federal Affordable Care Act (ACA), which expanded eligibility for Medicaid as of January 1, 2014, as well as due to base enrollment growth.
+Spending on programs and services totaled \$32.635 billion, an increase of \$2.423 billion, or 8.0% from FY14.
+Medicaid expenditures totaled \$13.655 billion, an increase of \$1.754 billion, or 14.7%, from FY14, primarily due to provisions of the federal Affordable Care Act (ACA) that expanded eligibility for Medicaid as of January 1, 2015, and also due to base enrollment and health care cost growth.
+In addition, individuals who were eligible for non-Medicaid subsidized coverage under the ACA but could not obtain it due to problems with the Commonwealth Connector's eligibility and enrollment system temporarily received health benefits through MassHealth until the Connector system could be repaired, adding approximately \$521 million to FY15 spending, which is included in the \$1.754 billion Medicaid increase.

-Debt service totaled \$2.133 billion, up \$16 million, or 0.8% from FY13.
-Interfund transfers to non-budgeted funds (primarily the Universal Health Care funds) totaled \$1.502 billion, a decrease of \$214 million, or 12.5%, primarily due to decreases in health care transfers of \$116 million to the Delivery System Transformation Initiatives Trust Fund and \$117 million to the Commonwealth Care Trust Fund. employment benefits (for pension contributions and retiree health insurance) grew by \$83 million, or 4.2%.
-Spending for direct local aid (both education aid and unrestricted aid), at \$5.293 billion, was up \$17 million, or 3.5%, from FY13.
-The Budgeted Funds - Operations table on page 7 displays the FY14 summary of budgeted funds compared to FY13.
-The FY14 financial statements for each of the thirteen active individual budgeted funds are included in the financial section of this report.
+Debt service totaled \$2.190 billion, up \$68 million, or 3.2% from FY14, with the entire growth in debt service expenditures charged to the Commonwealth Transportation Fund, as principal and interest payments began to come due on borrowing for the Commonwealth's road and bridge capital programs.
+Interfund transfers to non-budgeted funds (primarily the Universal Health Care funds) totaled \$1.078 billion, a decrease of \$424 million or 28.2%, primarily due to decreases in health care transfers to the Commonwealth Care Trust Fund and the Medical Assistance Trust Fund.
+Post-employment benefits (for pension contributions and retiree health insurance) totaled \$2.213 billion, an increase of \$163 million, or 7.9%, as the Commonwealth increased its pension contribution by 10% over FY14, and employee health benefits paid through the Group Insurance Commission, increased by \$243 million, or 17.3%, from \$1.403 billion to \$1.646 billion.
+Spending for direct local aid (both education aid and unrestricted aid), at \$5.420 billion, was up \$128 million, or 2.4%, from FY14.
+The FY15 financial statements for each of the fourteen active budgeted funds are included in the financial section of this report.

 In conducting the budget process, the Commonwealth excludes from its forecast those "interfund" transactions within the budgeted funds that are included in this report; these transactions by their nature have no impact on the combined fund balance of the budgeted funds.
-The table Budgeted Funds - Operations isolates this "interfund" activity from the budgeted sources and uses to align forecasts prepared during the budget process to actual amounts in this report.
-In FY14, transfers among the Budgeted Funds increased by \$277 million, or 24.3%, due primarily to increased transfers from the Stabilization Fund to the General Fund.
+The Budgeted Funds - Operations table isolates this "interfund" activity from the budgeted sources and subtracts this revenue and spending to align forecasts prepared during the budget process to actual amounts in this report.
+In FY15, transfers among the Budgeted Funds decreased by \$1.022 billion, or 58.1%, due primarily to reduced transfers to and from the Stabilization Fund during the fiscal year.
 A detailed list of these interfund transfers is included in Note 3 of the financial statements and Schedule C of the Supplemental Information section of this report.